obgr/bedtime-story-bot/README.md

 Supports: .aac, .flac, .mp3', .m4a, .opus, .vorbis, .wav

-Put audio files in the app/audio directory.
+Put audio files in the bedtime-bot/audio directory.
+This directory will be bind-mounted into /bot/app/audio inside the container.